Stephens–Townsend–Murphy Party: Journey

 The party was guided by mountain men Caleb Greenwood and Isaac Hitchcock.
 In Wyoming, Hitchcock, who had been "trapping and trading" in California in 1832, led the party west from the Big Sandy River to the Green River on a bypass of Fort Bridger that came to be known as the Sublette-Greenwood Cutoff.
 This bypass covered a dangerous 40 mi without water for livestock, but shortened the common route by 85 mi and seven days.
 This cutoff, later popularized in a guide book, was used heavily by miners heading to the California Gold Rush.

 In the Sierra Nevada they encountered snow and on November 14, 1844, the party split.
-Six of the party, Elizabeth Townsend, her servant Francis, Oliver Magnan, and the siblings, Ellen (or Helen), John, and Daniel Murphy, set off on horseback following the Truckee River southward with the aim of reaching Sutter Fort quickly and sending help back.
-They became the first European-Americans to set foot on the shore of Lake Tahoe on November 16 (John C. Frémont had been the first European-American to see it the previous February).
-They arrived at Sutters Fort on December 10.
+Six of the party, Elizabeth Townsend, her servant Francis, Oliver Magnan, and the siblings, Ellen (or Helen), John, and Daniel Murphy, set off on horseback following the Truckee River southward with the goal of reaching Sutter's Fort quickly and sending back help.
+They became the first European-Americans to set foot on the shore of Lake Tahoe on November 16 (John C. Frémont had been the first European-American to only view it the previous February).
+They arrived at the fort on December 10.